 Observations

-You can now see the results of the project by running it.
-Notice that the scene itself is dark.
-This is because the RGB values for the global ambient color were all initialized to 0.3, and since the ambient color is multiplied by the color sampled from the textures, the results are similar to applying a dark tint across the entire scene.
-The same effect would happen if the RGB values were set to 1 and the intensity was set 0.3 because applying the ambient values is done through straightforward multiplication.
+You can now run the project and observe the results.
+Notice that the initial scene is dark.
+This is because the RGB values for the global ambient color were all initialized to 0.3.
+Since the ambient color is multiplied by the color sampled from the textures, the results are similar to applying a dark tint across the entire scene.
+The same effect can be accomplished if the RGB values were set to 1.0 and the intensity was set 0.3 because the two sets of values are simply multiplied.

-Before moving onto the next project, try fiddling with the ambient red channel and the ambient intensity in order to see its effect on the scene.
+Before moving onto the next project, try fiddling with the ambient red channel and the ambient intensity to observe their effects on the scene.
 By pressing the right arrow key, you can increase the intensity of the entire scene and make all objects more visible.
+Continue with this increment and observe that when the intensity reaches values beyond 15.0, all colors in the scene converges towards white, or begin to over saturates.
+Without proper context, over saturation can be a distraction.
+However, it is also true that strategically creating over saturations on selective objects can be used to indicate significant events, e.g., triggering a trap.
 The next section describes how to create and direct a light source to illuminate only on selected objects.

 Light Source

-With ambient lighting for the scene completed, it is now time to implement light with an object-oriented approach while adhering to your expectations of what a light is and how it interacts with the environment.
-This can be achieved through the definition of a Light object to represent a light source.
-As mentioned, to implement a light source, the 2D engine will need to venture into the third dimension to properly simulate light energy traveling from the source to the surface of your geometries.
-There are several types of light sources; you will begin with the implementation of a simple point light.
-A point light is a light that emits light uniformly in all directions.
-In the real world, a point light can be thought of as a simple lightbulb.
+Examine your surroundings and you can observe many types of light sources, e.g., your table lamp, light rays from the Sun, or, an isolated light bulb.
+The isolated light bulb can be described as a point that emits light uniformly in all directions, or a point light.
+The point light is where you will begin to analyze light sources.

-The most basic implementation of a point light can be distilled down to illuminating an area or radius around a specified point.
-In three-dimensional space, the region of illumination by a point light source can simply be thought of as a sphere, referred to as volume of illumination.
-The volume of illumination of a point light is defined with the light’s position being at the center of the sphere and illuminating the volume that is within the radius of the sphere.
+Fundamentally, a point light illuminates an area or radius around a specified point.
+In three-dimensional space, this region of illumination is simply a sphere, referred to as volume of illumination.
+The volume of illumination of a point light is defined by the position of the light, center of the sphere, and the distance that the light illuminates, radius of the sphere.
 To observe the effects of a light source, objects must be present and within the volume of illumination.

-Now, consider your 2D engine; thus far you have implemented a system in which everything is rendered in 2D.
-Or, rather, everything is rendered at a single plane where z = 0 and objects are layered (by draw order) in order to display one object in front of another.
-On this system, you are now going to add light sources that reside in 3D.
+As mentioned in the introduction of this chapter, the 2D engine will need to venture into the third dimension to properly simulate the propagation of light energy.
+Now, consider your 2D engine; thus far you have implemented a system in which everything is in 2D.
+An alternative way is to interpret that the engine defines and renders everything on a single plane where z = 0 and objects are layered by drawing order.
+On this system, you are going to add light sources that reside in 3D.